mars-project/mars/docs/source/learn/xgboost.rst

    reg = xgb.XGBRegressor()

-   # training will submitted to cluster
+   # training will submitted to cluster by default
    reg.fit(X_train)

    # Or, session could be specified as well